paulipa/sico-wiki/community/coalition-corporations/fxin.md

 - 5m skillpoints

 # How To Join
+You can find out application process here: https://wiki.fatalix.com/en/apply

-The best way to contact Fatalix is to join our in-game channel "FXIN Public" and say hello!
+You should also join our in-game channel "FXIN Public" and say hello!